cloudendpoints/esp/doc/tutorial.md

 ## Call the backend ##

-Now we are ready to call the the backend via Endpoints Server Proxy, using curl:
+Now we are ready to call the the backend via Extensible Service Proxy, using curl:

     curl -v http://localhost:8090/shelves
     curl -v http://localhost:8090/shelves/1